mobrahi/repo-pulse/README.md

 ## 💡 Closing Statement

-"The ultimate goal for **Repo-Pulse** is to become the standard 'Pre-Flight Check' for every developer.
-Whether you're starting a weekend hobby project or maintaining a massive enterprise codebase, Repo-Pulse ensures your foundation is rock solid."
+The ultimate goal for **Repo-Pulse** is to become the standard 'Pre-Flight Check' for every developer.
+Whether you're starting a weekend hobby project or maintaining a massive enterprise codebase, Repo-Pulse ensures your foundation is rock solid.

 ---